Shagged Married Annoyed

-Shagged Married Annoyed (or Sh**ged Married Annoyed) is a British comedy podcast hosted by married couple Chris Ramsey and Rosie Ramsey.
+Shagged Married Annoyed (or Sh**ged Married Annoyed) is a British comedy podcast hosted by married couple Chris and Rosie Ramsey.
 In the podcast the couple discuss "life, relationships, arguments, annoyances, parenting, growing up and everything in between."
 The first episode was released on iTunes and Spotify on 15 February 2019.
 By May 2020, the podcast had reached 25 million downloads worldwide.
 As of April 2022, it has had more than 100 million downloads.
 The show was announced as one of the most popular podcasts in the UK in 2020 in Spotify's annual Wrapped feature.

 Chris and Rosie Ramsey published the book Sh**ged.
 Married.
 Annoyed. in September 2020 following the success of the podcast.
 It became a Sunday Times Bestseller.
 They announced that they would be going on tour with the podcast in 2020, but the initial run was postponed to 2021 due to the COVID-19 pandemic.
 A second leg of the tour has since been announced for autumn 2023.

 Format and production

-The podcast format features free-flowing discussion between Chris and Rosie, along with regular segments including answering questions from the public and sharing 'beefs' they have with each other.
+The title of the podcast is a play on the BBC Three programme Snog Marry Avoid?.
+The format features free-flowing discussion between Chris and Rosie, along with regular segments including answering questions from the public and sharing 'beefs' they have with each other.
 The episodes are recorded in the couple's home kitchen.
 Each episode begins with a theme tune recorded by the couple called "We had a fight about the jingle".